Helen Lewis (choreographer): Belfast

-After the birth of her two sons, Michael and Robin, in 1949 and 1954, Lewis began to work as a choreographer.
+After the birth of her two sons, Michael and Robin, in 1949 and 1954, Helen began to work as a choreographer.
 In 1956, she created the choreography for the productions The Bartered Bride of Smetana at Grosvenor High School in Belfast, for a performance of Dvořák's The Golden Spinning Wheel at the Belfast Ballet Club, and for a Macbeth at the Lyric Theatre, Belfast.
-Lewis also taught modern dance, and in 1962 started the Belfast Modern Dance Group.
+She later became choreographer in residence at the Lyric, where she worked alongside, and became a close friend of, the set designer and artist, Alice Berger Hammerschlag.